-We will now take a brief look at our output from the SPSS frequencies procedure.
-(Processing time for SPSS to perform the analysis in the steps above will depend on the size of the data set, the amount of work you are asking SPSS to do and the

-CPU speed of your computer.)
-The SPSS Output Navigator, left side, and the output, right side, will appear when SPSS has completed its computations.
+We will now take a brief look at our output from the IBM SPSS frequencies procedure.
+(Patience, processing time for IBM SPSS to perform the analysis in the steps above will depend on the size of the data set, the amount of work you are asking IBM SPSS to do and the CPU speed of your computer.)
+The IBM SPSS Output Navigator, left side, and the output, right side, will appear when IBM SPSS has completed its computations.
 Either scroll down to the chart in the right window, or click the Bar Chart icon in the outline pane to the left of the output in Figure 4-5.